 - Cut back on antibiotic use.
 It’s imperative that we all change our mindset regarding the usage of antibiotics, understanding that while they’re definitely useful under specific circumstances, they should be avoided for normal viral infections.
 Talk with your doctor to weigh the advantages and disadvantages when an antibiotic is recommended.

 - Always make sure any issues are reported.
 If you do suffer from antibiotic-resistance, make sure to have your physician report it.
 The CDC is collecting data to record information on antibiotic-resistant infections, causes of those infections, and risk factors, to be able to help prevent or decrease the number of incidents.

 Development of new antibiotics and diagnostic tests is a continuing process to try and stay in front of resistant bacteria.
 Dr. Michael Bell, deputy director of the CDC’s Division of Healthcare Quality Promotion, shares, “We are approaching a cliff.
 If we don’t take steps to slow or stop drug resistance, we will fall back to a time when simple infections killed people.”

 We can all do our part to help reverse this harmful trend!
-Connect with Compassionate Nursing Services, providers of top-rated assistance home care in St. Louis, for additional information on how we can help, such as through accompanying seniors to medical appointments and to receive vaccinations, by making sure that the house environment is clean and sanitary, by preparing nutritionally beneficial meals to maximize overall health, and more.
-Call us at 314-432-4312 to learn how our compassionate care team is here to help keep the older adults you love healthy and thriving!
+If you’re looking for an in home caregiver in St. Louis or a nearby area, connect with Compassionate Nursing Services.
+We can help in a number of ways, such as through accompanying seniors to medical appointments and to receive vaccinations, by making sure that the house environment is clean and sanitary, by preparing nutritionally beneficial meals to maximize overall health, and more.
+Call us at 314-432-4312 to learn how our in-home caregivers in St. Louis and the surrounding areas can help keep the older adults you love healthy and thriving!